Click Here Shop at Stormsurf!

 Presentation Improvements

-We used government provided model graphics for years, and like most of you, noted some very useful features and some that we wished we could improve.
-Our graphics therefore represent what we consider the best of both worlds packaged in a way to enable both the beginner and professional forecaster to get to important data fast.
+We used government provided model graphics for years, and built surf forecasts too.
+Like most of you, we've noted some very useful features and some that we wished we could improve.
+So our graphics represent what we consider the best of both worlds packaged in a way to enable both the beginner and professional forecaster to get to important data fast.
 Some of those improvements include: 1) Identifying seas up to the 54 ft, 2) Provide seas height resolution to 1 ft and, 3) provide user friendly color scaling that correlates wind speed to seas height to swell period (wave models).
-Take a look and notice how 35 kt winds produce 17 ft seas which in turn produce a 13 sec period swell.
+Take a look at the filtered output and notice how 35 kt winds produce 17 ft seas which in turn produce a 13 sec period swell.
 Of course there are many variables in this mix, but the general pattern is used across the board.

 Each image was custom proportioned to fit the specific area being depicted.
 We used fixed latitude and longitude proportioning rather than stretching or shrinking images to fit a fixed footprint.
 So rather than saying "all images shall be 600 X 450 pixels" and then trying to morph the image for a region into that box, we instead manually proportioned each individual image.
 This results in some images having some dead-space around the edges and supporting a wide variety of image dimensions, but from a purist standpoint provides a geographically symmetrical chart and a higher degree of image integrity.